cozy-creator/aptos-staking/README.md

 Theoretically, a complete .spec file should ensure that this module is 100% impossible to hack; Move uses formal verification at the bytecode level to guarantee logical correctness.
 However...
 I'm not entirely convinced that this is fool-proof yet.

 Still; this is the greatest level of security guarantee any developer can ever make.
-This is a higher level of security guarantee than Ethereum or Solana can make.
+This is a higher level of security guarantee than any Ethereum smart-contract or Solana program can make.

 ### Upgrade Risk

 This module is designed to be upgradeable; it may need to be changed in the future to accommodate changes to how Aptos staking works, and new features may be added.
 Anyone using our module will benefit from these upgrades the moment they occur.
 However, this poses a risk; what if we replace our safe, well-functioning module with an insecure or malicious module?
 An upgrade has to be done carefully.
 Similar to other Aptos core modules, we'll do our upgrades using a governance vote of some sort.

 Details TBD.

+### Minor Details

+Any stake added to this SharedStakePool's StakePool must go through the SharedStakePool module; it's not possible to do deposits directly into the StakePool (you need the owner_cap, and this SharedStakePool possess the owner cap).
+If this bypass-deposit behavior were possible, the SharedStakePool would register this balance change as a reward distribution on the next epoch.

+This module has no direct way to observe reward distributions; in Aptos, on-chain modules cannot read historic data, even if it's a publicly viewable event.
+As a result this module calculates reward distributions manually.

+### Technical Aptos Details

+- Epochs are measured in seconds, rather than blocks produced.